-Signs that you’re stuck
+Signs that you’re stuck as a coach

 - Every conversation and engagement feels the same.
 Nothing feels unique or distinguishes one session from another.
 Is today Monday or Friday?
 Why is the team going there again?!?
 Didn’t I already talk about this issue with this client?
 It’s as if you’re living the plot line of 50 First Dates or Groundhog Day, cycling through the same experiences over and over again.

 - Your biggest challenge is just trying to get through another day.
 You don’t feel inspired or excited, nor are you learning and growing as a coach.
 Your clients are floating on a surface level, bringing very transactional goals to your coaching sessions.
 You are just doing your best to get through the “to-do” list of clients until the day is done.